We offer a variety

 Geriatric Patient Care

 For geriatric patients we recommend an exam twice yearly.
 Older pets often require additional supportive care, because aging may cause health changes to occur more rapidly.
 If your older pet has symptoms of stiffness, weight loss, a change in appetite, an increase in thirst or a change in behavior, such as confusion or anxiety, these may be indications of underlying illness.
-Dr. Connor will perform a thorough exam, address your concerns and help you to identify changes that may be affecting your companion’s quality of life.
+We will perform a thorough exam, address your concerns and help you to identify changes that may be affecting your companion’s quality of life.

 Radiology and Laboratory Services

-Our hospital is equipped with modern, state of the art laboratory machines, therapeutic laser, full digital radiography, with Board certified veterinary radiology interpretation available, as well as digital dental radiography.
+Our hospital is equipped with modern, state of the art laboratory machines, therapeutic laser, full digital radiography, with Board certified Veterinary radiology interpretation available, as well as digital dental radiography.
 This allows us to provide the highest standard of care, and provide immediate diagnostic results.

 We take your pet’s safety very seriously.
-Throughout your companion’s anesthetic procedure, a veterinary technician is on duty, assigned to your companion exclusively.
+Throughout your companion’s anesthetic procedure, a Veterinary technician is on duty, assigned to your companion exclusively.
 We employ “gold standard” protocols and utilize state of the art equipment such as: cardiovascular monitoring equipment, Oscillometric blood pressure monitoring, recirculating warm water heating pads and continuous intravenous fluid therapy.
 We use the safest anesthetic agents available.